 To use a load balancer with your Auto Scaling group, create the load balancer and then attach it to the group.

-If you are preparing for the AWS certifications exam and looking for any help, please send us a mail to call to our customer support team.
+If you are preparing for the AWS associate certifications exam and looking for any help, please send us a mail to call our customer support team.
+And Benchmark your AWS knowledge with one or more of the highly demanded AWS Foundation certifications.

 Important Points to Remember for the AWS Certified SysOps Administrator – Associate Certification exam